MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/volume-encryption-deduplication.md

 ---
-title: Enable volume encryption, deduplication, and compression - Azure Stack HCI and Windows Server
+title: Enable volume encryption and deduplication - Azure Stack HCI and Windows Server
-description: This topic covers how to use volume encryption, deduplication, and compression in Azure Stack HCI and Windows Server using Windows Admin Center.
+description: This topic covers how to use volume encryption and deduplication in Azure Stack HCI and Windows Server using Windows Admin Center.
 author: jasongerend
 ms.author: jgerend
 ms.topic: how-to
 ms.date: 08/17/2023
 ---

-# Enable volume encryption, deduplication, and compression in Azure Stack HCI and Windows Server
+# Enable volume encryption and deduplication in Azure Stack HCI and Windows Server

 > Applies to: Azure Stack HCI, versions 22H2 and 21H2; Windows Server 2022, Windows Server 2019

 This topic covers how to enable encryption with BitLocker on volumes in Azure Stack HCI or Windows Server using Windows Admin Center.
-It also covers how to enable deduplication and compression on volumes.
+It also covers how to enable deduplication on volumes.
 To learn how to create volumes, see [Create volumes](create-volumes.md).

 ## Turn on BitLocker to protect volumes